 The owner/ GM of the club must take swift action to stop the abuse.
 Continue to document any incidents of harassment occurring after you speak to the owner/GM.

-If you don't get a resolution to your problem quickly, go back to the owner/GM to determine what they are doing.
-If their response is not satisfactory to you, it will be necessary to take this to the next level.
-If you work at a national chain of fitness centers (LA Fitness, Retro Fitness, Golds Gym etc.) call their corporate phone numbers.
+If the owner or GM won't take swift action or what they tell you is not satisfactory, it will be necessary to take this to the next level.
+If you work at a national chain of fitness centers (LA Fitness, Retro Fitness, Golds Gym, etc.), call their corporate phone numbers.

-Here are the corporate numbers for some of the biggest fitness centers:
+Here are the corporate numbers for some of the largest fitness centers:

 - 24 Hour Fitness 800-432-6348